 Cold water makes your hair look healthier and shinier.
-The cold water closes the cuticle which makes the hair stronger and prevents dirt from easily accumulating within your scalp.
+The cold water closes the cuticle which makes the hair stronger and prevents dirt from easily accumulating on your scalp.

 4- Mental Benefits

-Let the cold water run over your scalp, face, the front of your body, then down your back.
-Or sometimes I just turn down the hot water and stand back and just put my hands in and splash my face and front of my body.
+Let the cold water run over your scalp, face, the front of your body, then down your back, or you can just turn down the hot water and stand back and put your hands in and splash your face and the front of your body.

 Give it a try!
 You will be hooked!